Jackenmen/rlapi/.github/CONTRIBUTING.md

 To ensure consistency throughout the source code, keep these rules in mind as you are working:

 * All public API methods **must be documented**.
 * This project follows the [Black code style](https://black.readthedocs.io/en/stable/the_black_code_style.html).
 You should use `black` tool to format your code before sending PR.
 If the source code is not properly formatted, the CI will fail and the PR cannot be merged.
+* To make this project more maintainable, it uses type hints, The CI runs `mypy` against source code on each PR so all the new code has to be properly typed as well.

 ### Commit Message Guidelines